eda-aty/healthcare-analytics-tableau-project/README.md

 - Seasonal diagnosis patterns suggest that conditions such as Flu, Asthma, and Hypertension exhibit clear seasonal spikes, supporting proactive capacity and resource planning.

 ---
+🔹🔹 Recommendations 🔹🔹

+- Expand rehabilitation and monitoring services, as they deliver the highest recovery rates at the lowest cost, and renegotiate insurance contracts to better reflect their value.

+- Redesign care models for heart disease, focusing on cost reduction through preventive care, remote monitoring, and alternative treatment approaches.

+- Adjust staffing and capacity planning to align with peak patient demand especially in January, July, and August.

+- Investigate low success rates in heart disease, diabetes, and flu treatments through closer collaboration with clinical and technical teams.

+- Set targeted recovery improvement initiatives to raise the overall recovery rate (24.6%) using staff and patient feedback.

+- You can plan preventive care programs for patients aged 65+ to manage costs while maintaining care quality.

 ## 📈 What I've learned with this Tableau project?